-Successful reading instruction often includes guided reading.
-A small-group practice in which students read texts at their reading level, guided reading allows teachers to support each reader’s development as they process texts that appropriately challenge them.
+Literacy instruction may include guided reading.
+A small-group practice in which students read texts at their reading level, guided reading provides one way for teachers to support each reader’s development as they process texts that appropriately challenge them.

-Much of today’s literacy instruction uses guiding reading strategies to engage students with a variety of texts, encouraging them to apply the reading skills they’ve learned and to employ flexible problem-solving.
-Guided reading helps students think and act like proficient readers, and helps teachers lead students forward intentionally through increasingly challenging texts.
+Some of today’s literacy instruction uses guided reading or small group instruction to engage students with a variety of texts, encouraging them to apply the reading skills they’ve learned and to employ flexible problem-solving.
+Guided reading provides one strategy to help students think and act like proficient readers, and helps teachers lead students forward intentionally through increasingly challenging texts.

 Guided Reading in Practice